-Article 9 of the family law states that “the family is an essence to the Saudi Arabian society, and the members of that society shall be brought up according to the teachings of Islam.
-Article 26 elaborates that the government protects the human rights in obedience to the Islamic Shariah, as Shariah serves as a standard for all the lawful matters in Saudi Arabia.
+Article 9 of the family law states that “the family is an essence to the Saudi Arabian society.
+The members of that society shall be brought up according to the teachings of Islam.
+Article 26 elaborates that the government protects the human rights in obedience to the Islamic Shariah, as Shariah serves as a standard for all lawful matters in Saudi Arabia.
 All the Islamic practices are conducted in a different area of Saudi Arabia such as

 To study the Saudi Arabian law, one has to turn first to ‘Fiqh’.
-Most of the Islamic laws practiced in this state are according to the renowned Islamic school of law and it can be found in the books of fiqh that were inscribed by Muslim Scholars (Ulema) over almost fifteen centuries.
+Most of the Islamic laws practiced in this state are according to the renowned Islamic school of law.
+It can be found in the books of fiqh that were inscribed by Muslim Scholars (Ulema) over almost fifteen centuries.
 Adjudicators in Saudi Arabia refer these volumes (especially the ones which are foremost bases for each Islamic school of thought) for decision-making processes.

 The divorce is effectual instantaneously.
 The husband is then required to provide financial aid to the divorced wife for a period of probably four months and ten days.
 Women can only demand a divorce if it includes her husband’s consent or if she has been abused by her husband.

 Usually, it is very problematic for a Saudi Arabian woman to acquire a legal service for judicial divorce.
 With about 60% of marriages being liquefied, the divorce rate has remained high.
 However, in practice, polygamy is legalized for men but is restricted to four wives at a time, and marriages were forbidden under the age of 15.

 Earlier, there was no minimum age for marriage.
 Divorce lawyers in Saud Arabia have a vast knowledge of sharia laws as well as the laws of the modern world.
 Which makes them the right pick for matters that concern their domain.